Januarius: Scientific studies

-In 2010, Giuseppe Geraci, a professor in the Department of Molecular Biology at Naples's Frederick II University, conducted an experiment on a vial containing old blood—a relic dating to the 18th century from the Eremo di Camaldoli near Arezzo in Tuscany—having the same characteristics of the blood of Januarius.
+In 2010, Giuseppe Geraci, a professor in the Department of Molecular Biology at Naples' Frederick II University, conducted an experiment on a vial containing old blood—a relic dating to the 18th century from the Eremo di Camaldoli near Arezzo in Tuscany—having the same characteristics of the blood of Januarius.
 Geraci showed that the Camaldoli relic also contains blood that can change its solid-liquid phase by shaking.
 He further reproduced the phenomenon with his own blood stored in the same conditions as the Camaldoli relic.
 He wrote, "There is no univocal scientific fact that explains why these changes take place.
 It is not enough to attribute to the movement the ability to dissolve the blood, the liquid contained in the Treasure case changes state for reasons still to be identified."
 He concluded, "there's blood, no miracle".

 A book by the historian of science Francesco Paolo de Ceglia traces the research of various scientists over the centuries to explain the phenomenon, which, according to him, has a thermal origin, since the (alleged) blood, in September, when the temperature is highest, is already extracted in liquid form from the tabernacle that stores it.
 In May it takes longer, and in December it takes much longer.
 This last annual "miracle" did not take place for many years, but lately, with climate change and the rising temperature in Naples, it has happened more often.

+In 2025, the main competing hypothesis were reviewed to explain the liquification phenomenon.
+Thixotropy has been proposed by Luigi Garlaschelli to support that the relic is a medieval forgery, while the spectroscopy analysis showed blood is present in the ampoules.
+The authors highlighted Geraci's previous 2010 observations on the 300 year old Camaldolese relic, which indicated that the changes are by a natural chemical reaction rather than thixotropy or supernatural intervention.
+Luigi Garlaschelli in 2026 would release another study on the phenomenon of liquifying blood relics across Italy, and reiterated that they can be replicated using only 14th century materials.
+The investigation included those of St. Lawrence, St. Pantaleone and that of St. Januarius.